j127/recommerce/README.md

     currentUser: state.user.currentUser,
 });

-// `connect` is a HOC that takes a function, either `mapStateToProps` or
+// `connect` is a HOC that takes `(mapStateToProps,
-// `mapDispatchToProps`, and returns a function that takes a component and
+// mapDispatchToProps)`, and returns a function that takes a component
-// returns a modified component. export default connect(mapStateToProps)(Header);
+// and returns a modified component.
+Either mapping function can be
+// omitted.
+export default connect(mapStateToProps)(Header);
 ```